 2. Consider Virtual Private Networks

 A virtual private network (VPN) encrypts network traffic, thus letting your remote team connect to your internal network.
-This essentially nets them higher security access, and makes your remote business more secure.
+This essentially nets them higher security access by cleaning up their digital footprints and making remote businesses more secure.

 3. Be Careful With Personal Devices

 It’s normal for remote team members to want to work from their own personal devices.
 If you permit this, at least protect yourself by ensuring they are not able to access any sensitive data.
 This will reduce the risk of your business’s key information being compromised.

 With the number of different tools and apps, your team will be using comes a number of different login details.
 And because human error is the root cause of 95% of all cybersecurity breaches, it’s a smart idea to reduce risk by using a password manager tool.

 A password manager tool like LastPass ensures your whole team abides by strict password standards.
 It also generates hard-to-decode passwords and boosts your security measures.

 Lastly, performance management software or remote workforce management is just what your remote team needs if they’re to hold themselves accountable.
 Performance management software, such as 15Five and Lattice, also helps you as the team leader to: